Cindy Cruz: Education

 Cindy Cruz received her bachelor's degree in literature at Scripps College in Claremont, California.
 She attained her master's degree and Ph.D. in education in 2006 at the University of California, Los Angeles.

 Work

 Cruz's work focuses on the embodied practices of resistance that queer youth of color utilize.
-She outlines the forms of new identities that are emerging among lesbian and gay youth of color through practices/praxical thinking that is grounded in the writing and theorizing of women of color.
+She outlines the forms of new identities that are emerging among lesbian and gay youth of color through practices and praxical thinking that are grounded in the writing and theorizing of women of color.

-Cruz developed the concept of an “epistemology of a brown body” which acknowledges the multiple and often oppositional intersections of sociopolitical locations that the brown body appropriates and negotiates.
-“For the educational researcher, understanding the brown body and the regulation of its movements is fundamental in the reclamation of narrative and the development of radical projects of transformation and liberation.”
-In her article “Toward an Epistemology of a Brown Body” she focuses her writing on her experiences as a Chicana lesbian.
+Cruz developed the concept of an "epistemology of a brown body" which acknowledges the multiple and often oppositional intersections of sociopolitical locations that the brown body appropriates and negotiates.
+"For the educational researcher, understanding the brown body and the regulation of its movements is fundamental in the reclamation of narrative and the development of radical projects of transformation and liberation."
+In her article "Toward an Epistemology of a Brown Body" she focuses her writing on her experiences as a Chicana lesbian.